Mikeblanchard/UFOs/README.md

 The purpose of this project was to create a website, linked to a dataset of UFO sightings, that is searchable by 5 different criteria, Date, City, State, Country and Shape or descriptor.

-A link to [the html file](https://github.com/Mikeblanchard/UFOs/blob/main/UFO_Finder.html) and the [app]https://github.com/Mikeblanchard/UFOs/blob/main/static/app.js provided here.
+A link to [the html file](https://github.com/Mikeblanchard/UFOs/blob/main/UFO_Finder.html) and the [app](https://github.com/Mikeblanchard/UFOs/blob/main/static/app.js) provided here.

+## Results

+The data can be browsed or searched by one, several or all search bar criteria.
+Simply fill in a section and press Enter on the keyboard.
+If you wish to cross-reference by another search criteria, repeat the process.
+An example with images below:

 |Blank search|First Search Refinement|Second Search Refinement|
 |----|----|----|